feedyard/k8-local/README.md

 ## 2. Installable services

-You will need kubectl (install using homebrew).
-Also, local installation of istio will require Helm.
+### local kubernetes related packages used in this setup (recommend homebrew to manage)

+kubectl
+helm
+stern

-### To see list of pre-defined actions:
+### To use a set of pre-defined actions:

 The invoke tasks file can help with rapid setup of this local k8 instance.